[REWIEW] System76 Laptop

 Frame/Housing

 The outer shell does feel like a metal alloy and the housing is plenty sturdy.
-It is plenty sterdy.
-The logo on the lid is a sticker, but this is fine for me.
-It wouldn't be very difficult to remove if that is your preference.
+The logo on the lid is a sticker, but well adhered.
+It might not be very difficult to remove if that is your preference.

 Conclusion

-I have absolutely no regrets about my transition to Linux on the System76 Serval WS.
-As advertised, it is a powerful "workstation" laptop, marketed as a portable desktop-like platform.
-Given this, battery life is what one should expect.
-It is not thick or bulky by any means.
-The hardware components feel as quality as my MacBook, and some are improvments.
+I have not run into many difficulties with the transition to Linux on the System76 Serval WS.
+Battery life is what one would expect from a 'work station.'
+It is not thick or bulky, especially considering the contained hardware.
+The hardware components feel comparable in quality to the MacBook.
 In the spirit of System76, this computer uses open-source software amd firmware.
 The coreboot firmware (formerly called LinuxBIOS) replaces proprietary firmware (BIOS or UEFI) found in most other computers.
-If you value open source computing and customizability, System76 produces premium Linux machines.
-The user experience and capability rivals the best mainstream machines on the market.
+If you value open source computing and customizability, System76 does appear to produce premium Linux machines.
+The user experience and capability rivals the best mainstream machines on the market, with the caveat of occasional self directed troubleshooting.
+This is espeically true concerning the NVIDIA GPU and driver compatibility with Linux, however this can largely be midigated if you stick with the functional verions of the Nvidia drivers.

 Resources